senthilarul/senthilarul.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am currently in my fifth year pursuing a Ph.D. in Electrical and Computer Engineering at the University of Maryland, College Park.
-Under the guidance of Prof. Dinesh Manocha, I specialize in tackling challenges related to multi-agent navigation within complex environments.
+I am a fifth-year Ph.D. candidate in Electrical and Computer Engineering at the University of Maryland, College Park, specializing in multi-agent navigation within complex environments under the guidance of Prof. Dinesh Manocha.
+My research integrates robotics, motion planning, and reinforcement learning to advance AI technology.

-Prior to my doctoral studies, I earned a bachelor's degree in Instrumentation and Control Engineering from the National Institute of Technology, Tiruchirappalli.
+I hold a bachelor's degree in Instrumentation and Control Engineering from the National Institute of Technology, Tiruchirappalli.
 I interned for a summer at McMaster University, Canada, with Prof. Gray Bone, where I was involved in the development of an autonomous collaborative robotic arm.
+I am proficient in C++, Python, and TensorFlow, with a strong publication record in top-tier robotics and AI conferences.